ISU-MolPhyl/EEOB563/computer_labs/lab3/lab3.md

 > - Can you figure out how to do different PHYLIP analysis from a command line (without interactive menues)?

 ## Part3: FastME (Optional)
 `FastME` is a newer program from [Olivier Gascuel](http://www.lirmm.fr/~gascuel/) group whose main task is to estimate phylogenies using distance methods from nucleotide or amino acid multiple sequences alignments (MSA).

-It provides a wide range of options that were designed to ease standard phylogenetic analyses.
-The main strengths of FastME lies the availability of several distance algorithms and optimization principles (OLS and Balanced Minimum Evolution, iterative taxon addition, NJ, UNJ, BioNJ) for tree estimation coupled with various options to search the space of phylogenetic tree topologies (NNIs, SPRs).
+The main strengths of FastME lies the availability of several distance algorithms and optimization principles for tree estimation coupled with various options to search the space of phylogenetic tree topologies (NNIs, SPRs).
 It also provides a parallelized implementation of the non-parametric bootstrap method to evaluate branch supports.

-You can use FastME with PHYLIP-like interface or with the command line options.
+FastME is installed as a module on HPC-class and can be loaded with `module load fastme`.
+You can use it with PHYLIP-like interface or with the command line options.
 [Online version](http://www.atgc-montpellier.fr/fastme/) is also available (but you should avoid it to practice your command line skills).

+### Exercise:

 > - Check the user guide for the program at [http://www.atgc-montpellier.fr/fastme/usersguide.php](http://www.atgc-montpellier.fr/fastme/usersguide.php)
-> - Replicate some of the analysis we did in the previous sections using FastME.
+> - Replicate the analysis we did in the previous sections using FastME.